claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

   - There's a delay before updates will materialise - updates only happen once an hour
     - So use it for stuff that will change infrequently
 - Alternative is to [store custom auth stuff in your database](#store-custom-auth-stuff-in-your-database)
+- See [sample code](security-rules-test-app/test/test.js#L1) for example of test
-- Setting it up in a test:
+- Quick example of test:

 ```js
 const modAuth = {uid: modId, email: "mod@gmail.com", isModerator: true};